Police arrest almost 500 people over Palestine Action support

 But the bulk of the arrests occurred in Trafalgar Square, where protesters held placards showing their support for Palestine Action.

-The Metropolitan Police said: “The policing operation in Trafalgar Square has concluded.
+The Metropolitan Police said: “The final arrest total for today’s public order policing operation in central London is 492.”

-“The current arrest total is 493, but we are continuing to process some of those arrested in the final hour so the number may increase further.”
+The force said 488 arrests were for supporting a proscribed organisation, the remainder were for being drunk and disorderly, common assault, a public order offence and being wanted for an unrelated matter.

+The Met said the youngest person arrested was 18, the oldest was 89.

 Organisers Defend Our Juries said more than a thousand people had gathered at the central London landmark to hold a mass, silent vigil protesting the proscription while the names of Palestinian children killed in the Israel-Hamas conflict are read out.